influxdata/ifql/docs/SPEC.md

 *  `keep` list of strings
     Keep specific columns that were not in the `by` columns.
     These columns will not be part of the table partition key, but will be present on the table.
-    TODO(nathanielc): Does it make sense to keep all columns?
-    If we want to remove columns should that be an explicit separate operation?
-    I think it simplifies the group behavior
 *  `except` list of strings
     Group by all other column except this list of columns.
     Cannot be used with `by`.